BugBunny/ian_timaeus/_pages/cv.md

 1990-1: Member, Faculty Working Group on new MSc courses
 1989-90: Member, Faculty and MSc Medical Demography Teaching Review Groups
 1988: Study Director, [DHS](https://dhsprogram.com/) Further Analysis Workshop on the ‘Determinants of Health and Mortality in Africa’, London, 1st September-26th October
-1984: Consultant on the [DFID](https://www.dfid.gov.uk/) (then ODA) and Registrar General’s Office of India workshop on demographic estimation, New Delhi
+1984: Consultant on the ODA (now the [FCDO](https://www.gov.uk/government/organisations/foreign-commonwealth-development-office)) and Registrar General’s Office of India workshop on demographic estimation, New Delhi